-Solution: In both Niger and Bangladesh the project formed Girls' Collectives to provide social support and access to SRHR information, decision-making, communication skills and gender and social norms for ado-lescent girls.
+Solution: In both Niger and Bangladesh the project formed Girls' Collectives to provide social support and access to SRHR information, decision-making, communication skills and gender and social norms for adolescent girls.

 In Niger, the Girls Collectives also served as a platform for Village Savings and Loan groups to provide information on entrepreneurship and financial literacy.
 Alongside collectives for girls, 'Fada groups', built on existing informal mens' groups, engaged young men and husbands as allies to help delay first births.
-Community-based activities in Niger also included Community Dialogues & Action that served as spaces to discuss and act to transform norms and behaviours that negatively impact early childbearing.

 In Bangladesh, couples counseling on family planning was provided to newlyweds to increase access to information.
 As the sessions progressed, the couples participated in social events that helped them network and form a support system that allowed them to delay a girl's first birth.
-Across both countries the IMAGINE model works with health care workers to address their biases and misconceptions and build their skills in providing adoles-cent-centred SRH care.